Deltares/hydromt/docs/user_guide/data_existing_cat.rst

 The ``deltares_data`` catalog is only available within the Deltares network.
 However a selection of this data for a the Piave basin (Northern Italy) is available online in the ``artifact_data`` archive and will be used if no data catalog is provided.
-Local or other datasets can also be included by extending the data catalog with new yaml :ref:`data catalog files <data_yaml>`.
+Local or other datasets can also be included by extending the data catalog with new :ref:`data catalog files <data_file>`.
 We plan to provide more data catalogs with open data sources in the (near) future.

 .. include:: ../_generated/predefined_catalogs.rst